 Skipping the usability process results in large human capital costs that could have been avoided if the usability testing process had been completed.

 Skipping the usability process also results in tremendous opportunity costs beyond human capital.
-It also slows down product development and prevents companies from having proactive product strategy.
+It also slows down product development and prevents companies from having a proactive product strategy.

 Redesigning product features costs businesses their ability to innovate.
 Businesses need to provide some level of support for existing products, so building the wrong features inevitably costs companies time and energy to maintain existing features.